HPMortys/Test1/README.md

    ![](https://imgur.com/ouvEJ6Q.png)

-   The first step will be creating the an automatic sequence of steps — a OCR pipeline.
+   So the first step will be creating the an automatic sequence of steps — a OCR pipeline, by using keras-ocr.
 This pipeline transforms scanned documents  into raw text data with OCR.
 OCR pipline consists of two parts **Detector and Recogniser**

    ![](https://imgur.com/5Qjgffn.png)